-- To ensure that the audit maintains impartiality and avoids any conflicts of interest, Participants and Applicants cannot have used the auditor assigned to them as a consultant in the two years prior to the audit date, nor can the auditor have been an employee of or contracted by the Participant or Applicant within the previous five years.
-If either conflict of interest exists with the assigned auditor, the Participant or Applicant is obligated to notify AISC Certification within five business days of receiving the auditor assignment, and the audit will be reassigned to a different auditor at no expense to the Participant or Applicant.
-If notification is not received within this time frame, the audit reassignment will be at the Participant's/Applicant's expense. - 5.2 All references in Section 1.3 of the Standard, the quality manual procedures, and forms required in Section 1.5, etc. of the Standard must be available in English. - 5.3 Participants and Applicants are required to have the 2019 or 2022 version of Selected ASTM Standards for Structural Steel Fabrication, as published for AISC, or equivalent content to satisfy Section 1.3.c of the Standard. - Quality goals, as referred to in Section 1.5.1 of the Standard, may be singular or plural.
-Having a single quality goal is acceptable. - Interpreters must be provided by the Participant or Applicants for the auditor's communication during the audit, as necessary.
-Interpreters must be knowledgeable of the appropriate industry terminology.

-- 5.6 All personnel involved in the quality management system may be either employees of or contracted by the Participant or Applicant.
+5.1 To ensure that the audit maintains impartiality and avoids any conflicts of interest, Participants and Applicants must notify AISC via email to certification@aisc.org if the auditor assigned to them has been used as a consultant in the two years prior to the audit date, the auditor has been an employee of or contracted by the Participant or Applicant within the previous five years cannot or represents any other conflict of interest, within five business days of receiving the auditor assignment and the audit will be reassigned to a different auditor at no expense to the Participant or Applicant.

+If notification is not received within this timeframe, the audit assignment will be at the Participant/s/Applicant's expense.

+- 5.2 All references in Section 1.3 of the Standard, the quality manual procedures, documents, and records required by the Standard and the GRs must be available in English. - 5.3 Participants and Applicants are required to have the 2019 or 2022 version of Selected ASTM Standards for Structural Steel Fabrication, as published for AISC, or equivalent content to satisfy Section 1.3.c of the Standard. - 5.4 Quality goals, as referred to in Section 1.5.1 of the Standard, may be singular or plural.
+Having a single quality goal is acceptable. - 5.5 Interpreters must be provided by the Participant or Applicants for the auditor's communication during the audit, as necessary.
+Interpreters must be knowledgeable of the appropriate industry terminology. - 5.6 All personnel involved in the quality management system may be either employees of or contracted by the Participant or Applicant.
 In the case of the latter, contract status and qualifications must be demonstrable. - 5.7 During the audit , the auditor may identify and document in the Audit Findings report, five audit findings described below and summarized in Table 1.
 Audit findings can indicate conformity meeting or exceeding requirements, or an audit finding can indicate nonconformity where requirements are not met.
 These audit findings and the needed action for each are: - Identified Strengths.
 Functions or processes that could represent process excellence, unique ability, or potential competitive advantage.
 These are to be reviewed during the management review meeting, and no further action is required. - Opportunities for Improvement.
 Suggestions or opinions based on the auditor's experience that could add value to the QMS or the erector's safety management systems.
 These are to be reviewed during the management review meeting, and no action is required. - Areas of Concern (AOC).
-Below are several examples of an AOC: - Used to inform Participants of recent changes to required references or the Standard. - Used as a participant alert that at next year's audit, they may need to perform a mock-exercise or demonstration of capability, as stated in 5.11 of the GRs, as well as in the Supplements for each certification or endorsement. - AOCs do not apply to the GRs.
+Below are several examples of an AOC:

+- Used to inform Participants of recent changes to required references or the Standard. - Used as a participant alert that at next year's audit, they may need to perform demonstration of capability, as stated in 5.11 of the GRs, as well as in the Supplements for each certification or endorsement. - AOCs do not apply to the GRs.